wpmudev/support-system/readme.txt

 = 1.7.2 =
 * Added new field 'Submitted From' (Link to users blog)
+* Process shortcodes in FAQ content and ticket replies

 = 1.7.1 =
 * Fixed: Not emailing when tickets are submitted